 Apart from the majesty of Loch Couisk during this trip, visitors can expect a lovely place to enjoy some fishing for such common species as Pollock, saithe and mackerel.
-Which we can cook onboard with our hot smoker and served for lunch or maybe you would like to spoil your self with our luxury seafood lunch and last but not least, wildlife that includes the popular seal colony that is resident at the mouth of Loch Coruisk, dolphins which surf on our bow wave or Minkie whales that are known to breech the water from time to time giving the visitors a rare spectacle of areal acrobatics from a goliath of the seas
+We can cook your catch onboard over our hot smoker and serve for lunch or spoil yourself with a luxury seafood platter, and last but not least, wildlife that includes the popular seal colony that is resident at the mouth of Loch Coruisk, dolphins which surf on our bow wave or Minkie whales that are known to breech the water from time to time giving the visitors a rare spectacle of areal acrobatics from this goliath of the seas

 This full day cruise of 8 hours to such a quiet and rugged location ought to tick all the boxes with landscape-lovers and nature enthusiasts alike!